uktrade/stream-read-xbrl/docs/investigating-data.md

 The function then:

-- If necessary, downloads the source ZIP file if necessary from Companies House, and stores in a local cache.
+- If necessary, downloads the source ZIP file from Companies House, and stores in a local cache.
 - Finds the maching file of original member XML or HTML file that mathes the 4 values.
 - Prints out this original data from which this data was derived.